Manuel Peregrina has been a member of the Technical-Steering Committee since 2016.

 Sandrine Modolo has been a member of the Technical-Steering Committee since 2009..

-Graduated in Archeology at the University of Provence Aix-Marseille, she obtained a PhD in “Mediterranean: identity, cultures and heritage mediation” at the University of Nice Sophia Antipolis.
-Since 2010 she has been a professional tour guide and cultural mediator of the Provence and Côte d’Azur Region and at important cultural institutions such as the Caumont Art Center in Aix-en-Provence and the MuCEM – Museum of the Civilizations of Europe and the Mediterranean in Marseille.
-Since 2020 he has been a member of the Board of Directors of the “Musées Méditerranée – Conservation et Valorisation en Provence-Alpes-Côte d’Azur” Association.
+Graduated in Archeology at the University of Provence Aix-Marseille, she obtained a PhD in “Mediterranean: identity, cultures and heritage mediation” at the University Sophia Antipolis of Nice.
+Since 2010 she has been a professional tour guide and cultural mediator of the Provence and Côte d’Azur Region and of important cultural institutions such as the Caumont Art Center in Aix-en-Provence and the MuCEM – Museum of the Civilizations of Europe and the Mediterranean in Marseille.
+Since 2020 she is member of the Board of Directors of the “Musées Méditerranée – Conservation et Valorisation en Provence-Alpes-Côte d’Azur” Association.

 She is coordinator of the Phoenicians’ Route Network in France.